Membership to Counsellors Victoria (CV)

 Please note that our presentations are not recorded to protect and respect the intellectual property of our presenters.
 Our professional development is a live attended event on the 2nd Saturday of the month – February to November.

-SATURDAY 8th April @ 11am sharp! (for a 11am – 12.30pm presentation)
+Saturday 11th October @ 11am sharp! (for an 11.00am - 12.30pm presentation)

 CV Presents: